sogaiu/janet-neovim-trial-kit/README.md

 # janet-neovim-trial-kit

-Try out some Janet support in Neovim without interfering with your existing Neovim setup [1].
+Try out some Janet support in Neovim without having to:

+* Manually fetch certain dependencies
+* Change your existing Neovim configuration
+* Figure out how to configure Neovim for some Janet support

 ![Demo](janet-neovim-trial-kit-linux.png?raw=true "Demo")